xinwenfu/nxlog/README.md

 Edit the config file (nxlog.conf) with **Administrator privileges**.

-Replace its contents with the following example config:

-This is an example configuration for sending Windows logs to rsyslog. **Note**: nxlog is installed at C:\Tools\nxlog.
+Below is an example config for sending Windows logs to rsyslog. **Note**: nxlog is installed at C:\Tools\nxlog.

 ```
 Panic Soft